Opedepodepes-Olugbemi/instagram-profile-clone/README.md

 # instagram-profile-clone
 Instaclone-Submission
-#"special feature" add website to home scree
+#"special feature" add website to home screen
 to experience full mobile feel !Chrome or chromium browsers only!

 link to live view :